ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99c-quiz-bubblesort.md

 Answer TRUE or FALSE.

 Bubble sort (as the code is written in this chapter) is a stable sorting algorithm.

-Recall that a stable sorting algorithm maintains the relative order of records with equal keys.
+(Recall that a stable sorting algorithm maintains the relative order of equal elements.)

 - [x] True
 - [ ] False